Outdoor movies continue at Shelton’s Riverwalk

 The Shelton Youth Service Bureau offers free outdoor movies for families at the Riverwalk Veterans’ Memorial Park on Canal Street.
 Movies start at 8:30 p.m.

-The summer lineup continues with Incredibles 2, Aug.
-3; Ralph Breaks the Internet, Aug.
+The summer lineup continues with Ralph Breaks the Internet, Aug.
 10; How to Train Your Dragon — The Hidden World, Aug.
 17; and Hotel Transylvania, Aug.
 24.

 People must bring their own seating, refreshments and bug spray.
 No alcohol is allowed.